 Sadie Saavedra, et al. v.
 Everi Payments Inc., et al. is a civil action filed on August 30, 2021, against Everi Holdings and Everi FinTech in the United States District Court, Central District of California (Western Division) by Sadie Saavedra, individually and on behalf of a class of similarly situated individuals, alleging violations of the Unfair Competition Law (California Business & Professions Code § 17200) and unjust enrichment.
-The plaintiffs allege that certain of Everi's ATMs screen are deceptive and designed to maximize the number of transaction fees and mislead consumers into incurring fees for additional transactions.
+The plaintiffs allege that certain of Everi's ATMs screen are deceptive and designed to maximize the number of transaction fees and mislead consumers into incurring fees for transactions.
 The plaintiffs are seeking restitution, injunctive relief and attorneys' fees.
 On April 11, 2022, the Court entered an Order granting the Motion to Dismiss on behalf of Everi Holdings and Everi FinTech.
-It is unclear at this time if the plaintiff will appeal the Court's Order and we are currently unable to determine the probability of the outcome or estimate the range of reasonably possible loss, if any, in this matter.
+The Plaintiff did not file a timely appeal, and as a result, this matter is closed.